FallenDev/Arbiter/README.md

 Written in .NET + [Avalonia](https://docs.avaloniaui.net/docs/welcome), using [MVVM](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) patterns.
 Custom UI styling based on [Godot's](https://godotengine.org/) UI look and feel.

+> [!WARNING]
+> This project is in early development!
+> Some features may not work as expected or are subject to change.

 ---

 <img src="docs/src/screenshots/Arbiter.png"/>